CFN-softbio/VISION/README.md

 For this public facing repo, local communication (sending information between the front and back-end using local files) is standard (`CustomS3.py`).
 Minio functionality can be restored by replacing `CustomS3.py` with the code in `MinioCustomS3.py`.

+Feel free to reach out to us for any questions or installation issues: Esther Tsai (etsai@bnl.gov)

 ## Citation
 ```bibtex
 @misc{mathur2024visionmodularaiassistant,